 Have clear evidence of the damage by taking photos of your car, the other cars involved, and the surrounding scene and road conditions that precipitated the accident.
 Photographs of a car accident scene can, in some circumstances, help demonstrate the severity of the crash and how the car crash occurred.
 The more evidence you are able to preserve, the stronger your claim is likely to be.

 Write down the names, phone numbers, and other contact information of any eye witnesses at the scene.
-Personal injury victims sometimes rely too heavily on the police to record and preserve witness information.
-It is very common for a personal injury lawyer to have no other recourse than to try to identify witnesses by making an Open Records Request, and then extracting witness information from public records or 911 call recordings.
-If you have taken down witness information (name, phone number, and address), a personal injury lawyer can attempt to talk to witnesses soon after the crash while their memory is still fresh.
-This can make a significant difference in the outcome of a personal injury case.
+Car accident injury victims sometimes rely too heavily on the police to record and preserve witness information.
+It is very common for a car accident injury lawyer to have no other recourse than to try to identify witnesses by making an Open Records Request, and then extracting witness information from public records or 911 call recordings.
+If you have taken down witness information (name, phone number, and address), a car accident lawyer can attempt to talk to witnesses soon after the crash while their memory is still fresh.
+This can make a significant difference in the outcome of auto accident case.
 Witness testimonials are essential to helping attorneys and insurance companies determine liability in an accident.

-As soon as you enlist the help of FVF attorneys, we begin working on your case.
+As soon as you enlist the help of FVF car accident lawyers, we begin working on your case.
 We carefully review all the details of the accident and develop a results-driven strategy.
 We have the expertise and resources to successfully manage both personal vehicle accidents and commercial motor vehicle accidents.

 Car accidents happen as a result of complex causes and circumstances, which is why investigating and litigating them can be difficult.
 There are environmental, situational, and individual factors to consider.
 The challenge is to identify and establish what precisely precipitated an unsafe situation in which the participants acted in ways that led to a crash.
 Generally speaking, “road safety is achieved when the ‘driver-road- vehicle system works well.
 Among these three elements, the driver, without any doubt, may best affect the proper functioning of the interaction.”
 5 There are four basic driving styles, all of which may involve a certain level of risk for accidents and personal injury: